FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 Note: if `c` or `a` is not specified, the default value for each of these variables is `index`.
 So the address http://exemple.com?c=hello will execute the `index` action of the `hello` controller.

-Later, the `hello/world` convention will be used to refer to a controller/action pair.
+From now on, the `hello/world` naming convention will be used to refer to a controller/action pair.

 ### Views